 As Minister of Defence: Power of Powers

 No doubt, Alhaji Muhammadu Ribadu was a towering figure.
 A giant among men.
-He was in all but name, the deputy Prime Minister.
+He was in all but name the Deputy Prime Minister.
 He was powerful and intrepid.
 His colleagues often referred to him as the Power of Powers.
-He completed the Nigerianisation of the Nigerian Army and to this day, he’s still remembered as one of the most outstanding Defence Ministers Nigeria has ever had.
+He completed the Nigerianisation of the Nigerian Army, and to this day, he’s still remembered as one of the most outstanding Defence Ministers Nigeria has ever had.

 Some political analysts believe that had Ribadu been alive as of January 15, 1966, Nigeria’s first military coup would not have happened.